Guidelines for Seeking Office of the Commissioner of Railroads

 The OCR also determines what warning devices are required at the crossing.
 State and federal funds are sometimes available to pay the cost for new railroad crossing signals.
 However, these funds are quite limited, and there is often a 3 to 4 year waiting list for this money, which is often beyond the proposed construction schedule.
 If a crossing cannot be safely opened without automatic signals, the OCR will give highway authorities the option of paying for the crossing signals in order to keep the highway project on schedule.
 These costs cannot be recouped from state or federal funds at a later date.
 Railroad crossing signals with gates usually cost at least $353,000 and can be substantially more than that depending on the specific conditions (such as proximity of other signalized crossings, number of tracks, railroad switches, and so forth).

-Important: The municipality should contact the railroad as soon as possible BEFORE the petition is filed to discuss the project.
+The town, village, city or county should contact the railroad as soon as possible BEFORE the petition is filed to discuss the project.
 While the OCR decides whether to approve a new crossing or a crossing change, the railroad often has useful information or legitimate concerns that can be addressed in the design process.

 The following information must be furnished to the OCR and railroad:

-1. Governing body (City Council, Village or Town Board) resolution supporting the project
+1. Governing body (common council or board of any city, village, town or county) resolution supporting the project

 2. Proposed timing of the project and construction completion date